Cortega13/Astronomy-Research/Readme.md

 loss = abs(actual - predicted) / actual

 This loss is calculated for each species and then the mean is calculated.
 This is calculated for the entire validation set.
+The species abundances range from 1e-20 to 1.

 Current mean loss for variational autoencoder: 5.2204e-01 Current STD of loss for variational autoencoder: 4.2515e-01